 \textbf{{Ablation studies on each component.}} In order to verify the importance of our components in DSIC, we apply the ISG and CSG to the model gradually.
-The baseline method for our all ablation studies is Faster R-CNN with FPN based on ResNet50.
-We report the overall ablation studies in Table \ref{each}.
-"CSG" means our method abandons the FPN when compared to the baseline.
+We report the overall ablation studies in Table \ref{each}. ``CSG" means our method abandons the FPN when compared to the baseline.
 Both of them have significant improvements and the performance of combination is much better which can prove the effectiveness of association.